RAK3172 WisDuo LPWAN Module Low Level Development Reference

 in this guide which is the term that adheres to the LoRaWAN Specification V1.1.

-To ensure that your device work on both LoRaWAN versions (LoRaWAN Specifications V1.0.x and V1.1), make sure that the application rook key LORAWAN_APP_KEY
+To ensure that your device works on both LoRaWAN versions (LoRaWAN Specifications V1.0.x and V1.1), make sure that the application root key LORAWAN_APP_KEY

 and the network root key LORAWAN_NWK_KEY